einarwh/escher-workshop/README.md

 It might be helpful to think of `over` as a primitive version of `above` when solving this exercise.

-(Bonus exercise: If you like, you can generalize `over` to take a list of pictures and render all of them on top of each other.)
+(_Optional bonus exercise_: If you like, you can generalize `over` to take a list of pictures and render all of them on top of each other.)

 ### Exercise 9 : t-tile